 Then the back nine features wetland terrain and salt marshes.

-If I had to, I would assess Riverwood as being more challenging than either Heron Creek or Bobcat.
+If I had to, I would assess Riverwood as being more challenging than Heron Creek.

 In fact, I love it because of this and because it is considered to be one of Florida’s best kept secrets!

-Charlotte Harbor National Golf Club at Bobcat Trail.
+The Smiths updated the course and renamed it Charlotte Harbor National Golf Club at Bobxat Trail.